kthrog/VaxStats/protocolReport/policies/depositPolicy.md

 - Approval for the data to be licensed CC-0 or CC-BY, or some other license as discussed with the VaxStats team
 - Certification of de-identification

+To better understand the various data quality tiers, see below.

 ### File-Formatting Tips
 The recommended naming convention for VaxStats submissions is:
 - `Year_State_Description_LevelofDivision.csv` (ex: `2015_Oregon_RatesAdol_county.csv`)